Last updated on December 9th, 2014 at 02:34 am

 The first step in AA is to admit you have a problem.

-Until you are willing to accept responsibility for your own life your problem will stay and probably grow.
+Nobody can do that but you.
+Until you accept responsibility for your own life, your problem will stay and probably grow.

-Things are happening all around us that we are processing, but not really processing.
+We rush.
+We get stuck in the motions.
+Things are happening all around us that we are processing but not processing.

-They may be accepting their less-than-ideal reality as their normal – not even realizing that it doesn’t have to be their normal.
-They may be saying “I don’t have a problem.
+They may be accepting their less-than-ideal reality as normal – not even realizing that it doesn’t have to be normal.
+They may be saying, “I don’t have a problem.
 Everything’s fine!”
 They may have been taught that their feelings don’t factor into the equation – that their feelings take a back seat to everyone else in their life.
 They may be thinking that this was the card they were dealt, and it sucks, but it is what it is.

 So Today Your Motivational Speaker Asks, How Are You Really Doing?